microsoft/playwright/docs/api.md

 ```

 #### playwright.errors
-- returns: <[Object]>
+- type: <[Object]>
   - `TimeoutError` <[function]> A class of [TimeoutError].

 Playwright methods might throw errors if they are unable to fulfill a request.
-For example, [`page.waitForSelector(selector[, options])`](#pagewaitforselectorselector-options)
-might fail if the selector doesn't match any nodes during the given timeframe.
+For example, [`page.waitForSelector(selector[, options])`](#pagewaitforselectorselector-options) might fail if the selector doesn't match any nodes during the given timeframe.

 For certain types of errors Playwright uses specific error classes.
 These classes are available via [`playwright.errors`](#playwrighterrors).

 An example of handling a timeout error:

 ```js
 try {
   await page.waitForSelector('.foo');